twittwer/nx-tools/libs/compodoc/README.md

 |                       |                               |                                                                                                               |
 | silent                | `true`                        | Suppress verbose build output.                                                                                |

+> All paths should be relative to workspace root

 <details>
     <summary>How to configure the builder?</summary>